-- Master’s degree from an accredited school in Social Work, Psychology, Counseling or related human service field.
+- Master’s degree from an accredited school in Social Work, Psychology, Counseling. or related human service field.

 Physical Demands and Working Conditions:

-- Must submit to and pass health screen, tuberculosis test, criminal record, and child abuse index clearances.
+- Must submit to and pass a health screen, tuberculosis test, criminal record, and child abuse index clearances.

 If you meet minimum qualifications for this position you can apply by sending an email to firstname.lastname@example.org that includes your resume and cover letter detailing how your skills and experiences are relevant to the requirements of this position.